aayush993/AWS-SAA-Notes/Practice Paper 3.md

 - [[ECS Service Auto Scaling]] - AWS Auto scaling for availability constraint can be done on ECS service's CPU Utilization on ECS Cluster.
 - Transferring data from RDS to redshift with minimal overhead -
 	- GLUE transfers in batch and need effort in writing scripts.
-	- DMS needs to be provisioned and it manages CDC for conitnous changes
+	- DMS needs to be provisioned and it manages CDC for continuous changes
 	- KDS can work but we need to provision and scale shards as per requirement.
 Hence DMS is best.

 ## Doubted Questions